Steinheilig/DeepRL_Udacity/policy_based/Report.md

 - gradients of the actor are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.actor_local.parameters(), 1) (only for 2nd approach)

 Implementations of fixed targets and experience replay buffer are unchanged compared to the code provided during the course.<br>
-All learning hyperparameters are compareable or only slightly adjusted (highlighted by bold face) compared to the solution provided during the course, i.e. <br>
+All learning hyperparameters are comparable or only slightly adjusted (highlighted by bold face) compared to the solution provided during the course, i.e. <br>
 - n_episodes (int): maximum number of training episodes = 2000
 - max_t (int): maximum number of timesteps per episode  = **1000-1**
 - replay buffer size = int(1e6), BUFFER_SIZE